kwler/harvest-webscraper/README.md

 # Harvest: Web Scraper
 [![Build Status](https://travis-ci.org/kwler/harvest-webscraper.svg?branch=master)](https://travis-ci.org/kwler/harvest-webscraper)

+A simple web scraper that takes a snapshot of a target website.
+The keyword being "simple"; this scraper can take in and store as much data as it can, perform navigation, and store the result in multiple formats, but will never perform data extraction/processing, that step will be performed further down the line on a different project.
+This protects us from having to deal with site restructuring messing up with data extraction.

 ## Features
-A simple web scraper that takes a snapshot of a target website.

 - [ ] wait for "orders" from HTTP
 - [ ] wait for "orders" from PubSub
 - [ ] navigate websites